This course will enable you to develop competency in advanced practice.

 Successfully completing the Non Medical Prescribing module will enable you to legally prescribe medicines and appliances.

-We have excellent facilities in our Clinical Skills Unit with access to simulated patient settings, simulated patients and 'live' actors to enhance the practical components of our course.
+Develop your skills in our Clinical Simulation Unit with access to simulated patient settings, simulated patients and 'live' actors to enhance the practical components of our course.

 Expert speakers are a great feature of the course.
 We use them to bring in specialist knowledge to enhance your knowledge base and understanding.

-This course is also available as a three-year MSc in Advanced Clinical Practice which will give you all the competencies required to be an advanced clinical practitioner as well as giving you the opportunity to undertake a service improvement project (dissertation) in the third year.
+This course is also available as a three-year MSc in Advanced Clinical Practice which provides all the competencies required to be an advanced clinical practitioner as well as giving you the opportunity to undertake a service improvement project (dissertation) in the third year.

-You will study the biological basis of illness and explore how pathology relates to signs and symptoms in the individual.
+You'll study the biological basis of illness and explore how pathology relates to signs and symptoms in the individual.
 You will learn how to assess these signs and symptoms through history taking and physical and mental health assessment and how to formulate this information into clinical diagnoses and a plan of care.
-You will also learn the relevance of laboratory investigations and how to use them to enhance your clinical decision making skills.
+You'll also learn how laboratory investigations can help to inform your clinical decisions.

-You will explore professional issues faced by Advanced Clinical Practitioners and look at how to manage risk and gain resilience.
+You'll explore professional issues faced by Advanced Clinical Practitioners and look at how to manage risk and gain resilience.
 You will also examine the broad context of health, including public health, and how the Advanced Clinical Practitioner can influence outcomes in the healthcare context.
-You will also qualify as a non-medical prescriber (if you are not already one).
+After this year, you'll qualify as a non-medical prescriber (if you are not already one).

 If you undertake the non-medical prescribing module, you will need to be working in the area in which you intend to prescribe and have access to a designated medical prescriber for a 12-day period during this module.
 The clinical practice hours count for both the non-medical prescribing days and the clinical practice days.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.